 ML-KEM-1024 FIPS 203

-We combine three independent key encapsulation mechanisms — X25519 (classical elliptic), X448 (conservative elliptic), ML-KEM-1024 (lattice, NIST Level 5) — bound together with HKDF-SHA-256 and a ciphertext-binding label.
-The industry standard today is dual-hybrid (one elliptic + ML-KEM-768).
-Going triple-hybrid at Level 5 means: if any single algorithm is broken — classical or quantum — the session secret remains safe.
+We combine two independent key encapsulation mechanisms — X25519 (classical elliptic) and ML-KEM-1024 (lattice, NIST Level 5) — bound together with HKDF-SHA-256 and a ciphertext-binding label that closes known substitution attacks.
+If either algorithm is ever broken — classical or quantum — the session secret stays safe.
+A third curve, X448, is already exchanged during the handshake and is being integrated as further hardening.

 - HKDF-SHA-256 with ciphertext binding